Charmonium-like resonances with $J^{PC}=0^{++},2^{++}$ in coupled $D\bar D$, $D_s\bar D_s$ scattering on the lattice: Results for various channels and energy regions

 In this section we present our results for the scattering matrices, pole positions, masses, and widths of $J^{PC}=0^{++}$ and $2^{++}$ charmonium(like) states in various energy regions and with varying assumptions.
 The energy range from slightly below $2m_D$ up to 4.13 GeV is divided into smaller intervals, where the elements of the coupled $D\bar D- D_s\bar D_s$ scattering matrix are separately parametrized according to Eq.~(\ref{linear}) or as a constant.
 The details of the parametrizations and the results are presented in separate subsections below, while information on the energy levels considered in each case is given in Appendix \ref{app:channels}.

 A single description of the whole energy region requires a finite-volume analysis involving many more parameters, which results in more challenging and unstable fits.
 Such an analysis is beyond the scope of the current investigation.
 Our inferences and conclusions are based on the finite-volume analysis of separate energy regions.
-To explore the applicability of our results collectively to a wider energy region, we also model the scattering matrix based on the results from separate energy regions and investigate the implications in finite and infinite volume.
+Similar parametrizations to those employed for the separate energy regions, are employed collectively to a wider energy range in Appendix~\ref{sec:wholeE} as an additional consistency check.